VST Plugins

 Windows:

-• C:\Users\USERNAME\Documents\VST3 Presets\COMPANYNAME\PLUGINNAME\
+- C:\Users\USERNAME\Documents\VST3 Presets\COMPANYNAME\PLUGINNAME\

-• C:\Users\USERNAME\AppData\Roaming\VST3 Presets\COMPANYNAME\PLUGINNAME\
+- C:\Users\USERNAME\AppData\Roaming\VST3 Presets\COMPANYNAME\PLUGINNAME\

-• C:\ProgramData\VST3 Presets\COMPANYNAME\PLUGINNAME\
+- C:\ProgramData\VST3 Presets\COMPANYNAME\PLUGINNAME\

 Mac:

-• User or system Library/Audio/Presets/COMPANYNAME/PLUGINNAME/
+- User or system Library/Audio/Presets/COMPANYNAME/PLUGINNAME/

-• Network/Library/Audio/Presets/COMPANYNAME/PLUGINNAME/
+- Network/Library/Audio/Presets/COMPANYNAME/PLUGINNAME/

 VST2 plugins

 Windows: VST2 plugins are .dll files.
-In the Plugin Manager a folder can be selected where the VST plugins are located.
-MultitrackStudio looks for VST plugins in this folder and its subfolders.
+In the Plugin Manager, a folder can be selected where the VST plugins are located.
+MultitrackStudio looks for VST plugins in this folder and its subfolders.Mac: VST2 plugins are .vst files.
+They're located in the user or system Library/Audio/Plug-ins/VST folder.

-Plugins that do supply a graphical user interface will be shown in a window with Bypass and Presets buttons.
+Plugins that supply a graphical user interface will be shown in a window with Bypass and Presets buttons.
 Plugins that do not have their own user interface will be made to look like native MultitrackStudio effects.

 Bridging

-Both 32 and 64 bit versions of MultitrackStudio support 32 and 64 bit VST2 plugins.
-64 bit Windows is required to run 64 bit plugins.64 bit MultitrackStudio runs 32 bit plugins 'bridged', or 'out-of-process' in computer lingo.
-Similarly, 32 bit MultitrackStudio runs 64 plugins bridged.
+Note: Bridging is available for Windows only.
+The Mac version supports 64-bit plugins only.Both 32-bit and 64-bit versions of MultitrackStudio support 32-bit and 64-bit VST2 plugins.
+64-bit Windows is required to run 64-bit plugins.64-bit MultitrackStudio runs 32-bit plugins "bridged", or "out-of-process" in technical terms.
+Similarly, 32-bit MultitrackStudio runs 64-bit plugins bridged.
 This happens automatically.

 Under the hood

-Each bridged plugin appears in the Windows Task Manager as "MtStudioVSTServer.exe" (32 bit plugin) / "MtStudioVSTServer64.exe" (64 bit plugin).
+Each bridged plugin appears in the Windows Task Manager as "MtStudioVSTServer.exe" (32-bit plugin) / "MtStudioVSTServer64.exe" (64-bit plugin).

 Customizing the VST2 folder

-On Windows the Plugin Manager allows for specifying one VST2 folder.
-On Mac there are two default VST folders, and you can specify an additional one in the Plugin Manager.
-If you need more flexibility you can place an MtStudioLinks.txt file in the VST folder, a folder that's included by an MtStudioLinks.txt file or any of the subfolders.
+On Windows, the Plugin Manager allows for specifying one VST2 folder.
+On Mac, there are two default VST folders, and you can specify an additional one in the Plugin Manager.
+If you need more flexibility, you can place an MtStudioLinks.txt file in the VST folder, a folder that's included by an MtStudioLinks.txt file, or any of the subfolders.
 MtStudioLinks.txt must be a plain text file.
-NotePad (Windows) / TextEdit (Mac) can be used to create/edit such files.
+NotePad (Windows) / TextEdit (Mac) can be used to create/edit such files.This example file demonstrates the options:

 Windows:

-g:\OtherFolder\
+| g:\OtherFolder\ |

-g:\OtherFolder\TheReverb.dll
+| g:\OtherFolder\TheReverb.dll |

--SamplesDir\
+| -SamplesDir\ |

--BuggyPlugin.dll
+| -BuggyPlugin.dll |

 Mac:

-/Volumes/MyDrive/OtherFolder/
+| /Volumes/MyDrive/OtherFolder/ |

-/Volumes/MyDrive/OtherFolder/TheReverb.vst
+| /Volumes/MyDrive/OtherFolder/TheReverb.vst |

--SamplesDir/
+| -SamplesDir/ |

--BuggyPlugin.vst
+| -BuggyPlugin.vst |

 The first line includes the OtherFolder folder.
 The second line includes the TheReverb plugin.
-The third line excludes the SamplesDir subfolder, this can be useful if folders with huge amounts of samples slow down plugin scanning.
+The third line excludes the SamplesDir subfolder, this can be useful if folders with large amounts of samples slow down plugin scanning.
 The last line excludes the BuggyPlugin plugin.